ArchipelagoMW/Archipelago/docs/network protocol.md

 ## Appendix

+### Coop
+Coop in Archipelago is automatically facilitated by the server, however some of the default behaviour may not be what you desire.

+If the game in question is a remote-items game (attribute on AutoWorld), then all items will always be sent and received.
+If the game in question is not a remote-items game, then any items that are placed within the same world will not be send by the server.

+To manually react to others in the same player slot doing checks, listen to [RoomUpdate](#RoomUpdate) -> checked_locations.

 ### NetworkPlayer
 A list of objects.
 Each object denotes one player.
 Each object has four fields about the player, in this order: `team`, `slot`, `alias`, and `name`. `team` and `slot` are ints, `alias` and `name` are strs.